A-1 Cash Advance logo

 A-1 differentiates itself through same-hour online approval claims, the ability to receive funds via EFT without visiting a physical location, and a referral program leveraging word-of-mouth marketing.
 Their check cashing service accepts multiple check types (payroll, government, cashier, tax refund) with a flat 2.9% fee plus a $2 first-time processing fee, and they explicitly state they do not cash personal two-party or handwritten payroll checks.

 The company operates in a high-cost lending category.
 Published APRs for 14-day loans range from 314.44% to 391.07% depending on loan size, reflecting the short-term payday loan business model.
-While legitimate and transparent about rates, this product is designed for short-term emergencies only, and the company's own disclaimer notes that cash advances are not intended for long-term financial needs.
+While legitimate and listed about rates, this product is designed for short-term emergencies only, and the company's own disclaimer notes that cash advances are not intended for long-term financial needs.
 Applicants should evaluate whether the cost aligns with their situation and consider credit counseling resources for broader financial challenges.

 Services & Features